 A quick guide to the conveyancing process

 The conveyancing process can seem complicated, and our residential property lawyers pride themselves on guiding you through each stage.
 However, clients often like to know how it all works.
-In this blog, our conveyancing solicitors explain what the steps for conveyancing are to help you understand what to expect from the outset.
+In this blog, our conveyancing solicitors explain the steps for conveyancing to help you understand what to expect from the outset.

 What is the conveyancing process?